Survey: Small Business Owners' Frustration Peaks as Inflation, Supply Chain and Tax Season Collide

 About NEXT Insurance:

 NEXT Insurance is transforming small business insurance with simple, digital and affordable coverage tailored to the self-employed.
 Trusted by over 300K business owners, NEXT offers policies that are easy to buy in 10 minutes or less and provides 24/7 access to Live Certificates of Insurance, Additional Insured, and more, with no extra fees.
 Revolutionizing a historically complicated insurance industry, NEXT utilizes AI and machine learning to simplify the purchasing process and provide more affordable coverage.
-Founded in 2016, the company is headquartered in Palo Alto, has received a total of $881 million in venture capital funding, is rated "A- Excellent" by AM Best and has been recognized by Forbes Fintech 50Inc.'s Best-Led Companies, and Forbes Best StartUp Employers.
+Founded in 2016, the company is headquartered in Palo Alto, has received a total of $881 million in venture capital funding, and has been recognized by Forbes Fintech 50Inc.'s Best-Led Companies, and Forbes Best StartUp Employers.
 For more information visit NEXTInsurance.com.
 Stay up to date on the latest with NEXT on TwitterLinkedInFacebook and our blog.

 Kerry Ogata